tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-08-05-demon-clouds.md

 or processing cloud
 and then I realized there's actually a few different mental models for the future of augmented computing - centaurs, personal daemons, personal cloud, serviceworkers and probably more would be fun to unpack which of those models is most likely to catch on and why

+Alt title: scripting for static blogs.

+JS to generate a file based off a page/inputs.
+Glitch for generating a md file.